introducing vagabon: the new york songwriter breaking down the barriers of indie | read | i-D

 At what point did you make the switch to music?

-When I finished my engineering programme at university, I started thinking about my life differently.
-I spent five years working on maths, physics and circuits and, you know, how to apply the theory of calculus, so once that was coming to an end I began to have more time on my hands.
-I also wanted to finally lead the life that I dreamed of, or do the things that I was passionate about.
+When I finished my engineering program at university, I started thinking about my life differently.
+I spent five years working on maths, physics, and circuits and, you know, how to apply the theory of calculus.
+So once that was coming to an end I began to have more time on my hands.
+I also wanted to finally lead the life that I dreamed of or do the things that I was passionate about.
 It felt like the right time.
 One part of my life closed, and I was ready to fully dive into the next part of it.

 What's the best and worst thing about growing up in New York?